AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Forecast Oscillator (FOSC)
 ### Description
-The Forecast Oscillator compares the current price with the value returned by the Time Series Forecast study.
-It is calculated as a percentage ratio of the difference between the close price and the value of the Time Series Forecast for the previous bar.
+The FOSC makes a comparison of the current price against the value returned by the Time Series Forecast study.
+It is calculated as a percentage ratio of the difference between the close price and the Time Series Forecast value for the previous bar.

-When the oscillator shows positive values, it suggests that the Time Series Forecast has underestimated the price, and negative values indicate that the actual price is lower than what was predicted by the TSF.
-Normally, the Forecast Oscillator line is also accompanied by an SMA to search for the oscillator reversals.
+When this oscillator displays positive values, it hints that the Time Series Forecast has underestimated the price, whereas negative values suggest that the TSF has overestimated the price.
+Usually, an SMA also accompanies the Forecast Oscillator line in the search for oscillator reversals.

 ### Further information
 FMLabs: <http://www.fmlabs.com/reference/default.htm?url=ForecastOscillator.htm>